-- If you are using Mac OS X 10.11 or later, make sure that your programmer has firmware version 1.08 or later.
+- If you are using Mac OS X 10.11, make sure that your programmer has firmware version 1.08 or later.
 See Section 5.a for more information.

 - If you are using AVR Studio 5 or Atmel Studio and programming with the F5 key does not work, then click View > Available Atmel Tools.
 This will open the “Available Tools” window.
 Make sure that there is one and only one STK500 in the list and make sure that the COM port number matches the COM port number of the Pololu USB AVR Programmer Programming Port, which is displayed in the Device Manager.
 If there are multiple STK500 entries, right click on them and select “Remove” to remove the extra entries.

 - Make sure your programmer is connected to your computer via a USB A to mini-B cable.
 If the programmer was previously working and has since stopped, try closing all programs using the programmer (the configuration utility, the SLO-scope client, and the Atmel Studio Device Programming dialog), and cycle the power by unplugging it from your computer and then reconnecting it.